 Read more about probiotic food sources and see my list of the best vegetables to juice.

 You don’t necessarily have to do a juice cleanse to get the benefits of these fermentable juice fibers.
-Just adding in fresh vegetable juices to your diet can help add diversity and strength to your gut microbiome.
+Just adding in fresh vegetable juices (or more veggies in general) to your diet can help add diversity and strength to your gut microbiome.

 A juice diet can support your detox pathways twofold: by fasting and by providing antioxidants and nutrients.